-Gynecomastia is a dual component problem as these excessive breasts glands and fat tissues, unfortunately, cannot be eradicated through diet and exercise alone, but with gynecomastia surgery.
+Gynecomastia is a dual component problem as these excessive breasts glands and fat tissues, unfortunately, cannot be eradicated through diet and exercise alone.

-Enlarged male breasts tissue is divided into four different “grades”, based on the severity of the problem.
+Excess male breast tissue is divided into four different “grades”, based on the severity of the problem.

 Gynecomastia Grade 1: The initial stage is characterised by minor breast enlargement without the development of excess skin.
 The excess skin, at this stage is found around the areola which is the coloured tissue that is surrounding the nipple.